wrp/wrp.github.io/_posts/2020-02-20-succinct-err-messages.markdown

 no benefit.
 Basically, in anything but the simple interactive use case, the excessive verbosity is just an annoyance.
-In the simple interactive use, the excessive verbosity is only (marginally) useful the first time it is seen.
-Subsequent occurrences are just an annoyance.
+In the simple interactive use, the excessive verbosity is only (marginally) useful the first time it is seen, and subsequent occurrences are line noise.
 Tool writers should be striving to make their tools useful in more settings than the simple interactive use case.